bravoalpha79/k9-zen/test_procedure.md

 5. at and above 1200px.

 **RD-2**:
-Using Google Chrome Development Tools in Device view, check the rendering and layout of each of the four pages on the following emulated devices:
+Using Google Chrome Development Tools in Emulated Device view, check the rendering and layout of each of the four pages on the following emulated devices:
 1. iPad Pro (large screen),
 2. Kindle Fire HDX (medium screen),
 3. Galaxy S5 (extra small screen).